openmpf/openmpf-docker/README.md

-If you would like to persist the state of OpenMPF so that the next time you run `docker-compose up` the same job information, log files, custom property settings, custom pipelines, service configuration, etc., are used, then press ctrl+c in the same terminal you ran `docker-compose up`.
+If you would like to persist the state of OpenMPF so that the next time you run `docker-compose up` the same job information, log files, custom property settings, custom pipelines, etc., are used, then press ctrl+c in the same terminal you ran `docker-compose up`.
 That will stop the running containers.

 Alternatively, you can run the following command in a different terminal:

 - `docker-compose stop`

 Both approaches preserve the Docker volumes.

+Note that any changes made through the Nodes web UI to configure services will not be preserved.
+You will need to configure services again the next time you deploy OpenMPF.

 **Clean Slate**